 Aon is a global provider of risk management services with over 70,000 employees spread across 120 countries.

-In order to promote employee engagement and generate fresh-thinking throughout their ranks, they approached Big Rock to generate an internal communications campaign to launch the ‘Aon Innovation Quest’ – A scheme to encourage employees to submit ideas through an online interactive platform.
+To promote employee engagement and generate fresh-thinking throughout their ranks, they approached Big Rock to generate an internal communications campaign to launch the ‘Aon Innovation Quest’ – A scheme to encourage employees to submit ideas through an online interactive platform.
 They could comment and vote on other employees’ ideas, and the winning ideas would receive prizes.

 To drive awareness around the Quest, Aon needed a way to inspire people to take part.
 They wanted to show the resilience, hard work and fresh-thinking required to create a truly innovative idea.
-The cactus – chosen to symbolise this – demonstrates that even in the toughest environments the potential for growth remains, even if dorment.
+The cactus – chosen to symbolise this – demonstrates that even in the toughest environments the potential for growth remains, even if dormant.
 With no creative developed, we set forth with this concept as a foundation for the campaign.

-The Quest offered good prizes and would be fun for those involved, however it’s fair to say that employees at large corporations are not always enthusiastic about these sort of schemes when they see no direct path for their efforts to have an impact on the greater whole.
+The Quest offered good prizes and would be fun for those involved, however, it’s fair to say that employees at large corporations are not always enthusiastic about these sort of schemes when they see no direct path for their efforts to have an impact on the greater whole.